We create lustrous veneers for a very natural, life-like, result. Colors are natural-looking and stable.

 Adhesive and conventional cementation

-IPS e.max Press are new highly aesthetic lithium disilicate glass-ceramic ingots with optimized homogeneity and high strength.
-They allow the fabrication of restorations with a high accuracy of fit.
+IPS e.max Press is a new, highly, aesthetic lithium disilicate glass-ceramic ingot with optimized homogeneity and high strength.
+They allow the fabrication of restorations with high accuracy of fit.
 The strength of 400 MPa which has been unmatched to date by glass-ceramics enables conventional cementation.